mkhasnain/TrafficIQ-Using-Prolog/README.md

 **2. Logical Inference sub-system:** To utilize the neural network predictions and allow human users to ask logical queries regarding traffic management (e.g., “What will happen to traffic volumes on Street A if Street B is closed due to roadworks from 7-9 am on a Monday morning?”).

 These sub-systems are combined to form the AI Prediction and Inference Engine of TrafficIQ, enabling comprehensive decision-making for advanced urban traffic management.

+## Logical Inference Sub-system.

+A Logical Inference System must be developed that utilises the traffic volume predictions from the machine learning model.
+The steps of involved in developing this Logical Inference Sub-system must involve:

+a) Creating a Prolog Knowledge Base including defining predicates and facts as listed below to represent different traffic conditions based on the machine learning model traffic volume predictions.